electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

-Measures write latency (i.e.: time for the client to see the write) and memory use for a transaction of increasing size written to one shape log, streamed to an increasing number of clients.
+Measures write latency (i.e.: time for the client to see the write) for a transaction of increasing size written to one shape log, streamed to an increasing number of clients.

+Below is the memory use for the same benchmark.

 <figure>
   <a :href="WriteFanoutMemory">